parvezs27/Datajobsanalysis/README.md

 *Image 4: Query 2 Output (only the first 3 jobs displayed).*

-**Query Breakdown**
+**Query Breakdown:**

 Using Query #1 I was able to retrieve the top 10 highest paying remote data analyst jobs.
-With Query #2 my aim was to look at the skills associated with these top 10 highest paying remote analyst jobs.
+With Query #2, my aim was to explore the skills associated with these top paying jobs.
 In order to do this, I had to join the results of Query #1 to the skills_job_dim table which contains the skill id, then join the skills_job_dim table with the skills_dim table to retrieve the skill name.
 Rather than re-writing Query #1 and using a subquery, I chose to modify it into a CTE (top_paying_jobs) to shorten the code and improve readability.
-I kept Query #1 the same, as our criteria and conditions were unchanged, but left only the columns for retrieval in the SELECT statement which I felt were relevant in addressing the question.
-To obtain the skills, I utilised inner joins in the main query to firstly connect the top_paying_jobs CTE to the skills_job_dim table, and then to connect the skills_job_dim table to the skills_dim table.
+Query #1 was kept the same, as our criteria and conditions were unchanged, but I left only the columns which I felt were relevant in answering the question in the SELECT statement.

+To obtain the skills, I utilised inner joins in the main query to connect the top_paying_jobs CTE to the skills_job_dim table, and then connect the skills_job_dim table to the skills_dim table.

-Out of the top 10 highest paying remote data analyst jobs we found, the top two jobs (Data Analyst at Mantys and Director of Analytics at Meta), did not have have skills associated with them, hence, these were omitted from the visualisation below.
-Thereby, the visualisation below showcases the skill count for only the 8 remote data analyst following the top two which we omitted.
+Out of the top 10 highest paying remote data analyst jobs I found earlier, the top two jobs (Data Analyst at Mantys & Director of Analytics at Meta), did not have have skills associated with them, hence, these were omitted from the visualisation below.
+The visualisation showcases the skill count for only the 8 remote data analyst following the top two which we omitted.

-**Visualisation**
+**Visualisation:**

-The results of Query #2 were also exported as a CSV file from VS Studio, from there I visualised the results using Excel.
+The results of Query #2 were also exported as a CSV file from VS Studio Code and a visusalisation was created using Excel.

 ![image](https://github.com/parvezs27/SQL_Data_Jobs_Analysis/assets/107979122/0d699c22-1923-489c-8392-71784c9d993f)